snowdj/2014-07-04-blog/_posts/2014-07-06-webbased-blog-editor.md

 The editor even has a basic format tools, which is much better than editing in a txt editor like sublime2.

 It is a good tool for blogger.

+The problem is the meta data can not be saved.
+It is always blank, even I add something.

+Only if I also change the content, the meta data will change.

+Now it is not change again.
+Wired.